pjtunstall/holocron/README.md

 Better security:

+- Switch to more reliable dependencies for the cryptographic algorithms.
 - Check anywhere the stack needs to be explicitly cleaned with `zeroize`, including especially bytes from private keys.
 Some dependencies use `zeroize` when certain types are dropped, but I need to make sure I'm cleaning up anything else that requires it.
-- Review security of the system: is concatenating the keys enough?
-Look into how Apple and Signal and Chrome are doing it.
+- Review security of the system.
+Look more closely into how Apple, Signal, Chrome, Cloudflare etc. are doing it.
-- Switch to more reliable dependencies for the cryptographic algorithms.
+- Consider Elliptic-Curve Diffie-Hellman for the classical key exchange.

 UI: